Martbul/realOrNot/README.md

 ## REALORNOT
-Open-source web multyplayer game, containing different challenging gamemodes and a way for people to differenciate the AI images from the reality
+Open-source web multiplayer game, containing different challenging gamemodes and a way for people to differentiate the AI images from the reality

 ## Why
 The spread of misinformation has become a significant issue in today's digital world.
-This project aims to help users quickly identify whether information is real or not, leveraging modern technology to combat false narratives.
+This realORnot aims to help users quickly identify whether an image is real or AI generated.

 ## Getting started